Skip to content

 Styling

-You can change colors, shapes, and icons of elements and relationships.
+LikeC4 provides advanced customization capabilities.
+You can change colors, shapes, sizes, and icons of elements and relationships.

 There are multiple ways to style elements: